yannvanhalewyn/yannvanhalewyn/README.md

 - Maintaining and updating older legacy codebase

 I worked by myself for 1 year and carried the product development, UI/UX design as well as delivering features.

+## ArQiver

+**Ensuring an equal information position for all** 📎 [www.arqiver.com](https://www.arqiver.com)

+1.5 years developping a distributed system of archives between organisations, governments and citizens.

+- Clojure, HTMX, Hyperscript (and Malli, Reitit and other usual suspects)
+- B2B and B2C, offering many design challenges
+- Developping features for distributed systems
+- Working within complexitities of GDPR and other privacy laws

 ## Miscelaneous jobs